gonzalo-munillag/Blog/My_implementations/Local_sensitivity/README.md

 ![bounded_a](Images/bounded_a.png)

-At a first glance, the bounded local and global seem equal, but if you pay close attention, for some queries they are not.
+At a first glance, the bounded local and global sensitivities seem equal, but if you pay close attention, for some queries they are not.